UM-ARM-Lab/cdcpd/README.md

 To run the demo, you will need to download some [dataset](https://drive.google.com/drive/folders/1rnmUDIAFOpbrpt6wNurH6x2WF5xm_3ij?usp=sharing).
 Then run the corresponding scripts under `cdcpd/scripts`.
 You need to specify `.bag` file path in the shell script.

 My own running result is [here](https://drive.google.com/drive/folders/1MZTR-hEaU5czsxzUIKvPnCCAEd29aM4u?usp=sharing), which includes MP4 files.

+# FAQ & Misc Notes

+Q: It runs without error but doesn't seem to be processing images, help!
+A: We use a time synchronizer with "exact" time policy (the deafult).
+Therefore if your depth, color, and camera_info messages do not have exactly the same time stamps, the synchronizer will ignore it and nothing will happen.